-- Have high biodiversity and supports a significant number of wildlife species. - - > the provision of food, nutrients and organic matter; - the provision of large woody debris; - stream bank stabilization; - the maintenance of water quality through the filtering of water born sediments and the uptake of nutrients and toxic materials by the vegetation and soil microorganisms. - Riparian areas also help to protect private property from flooding and potential loss of land due to channel erosion and instability.
+- Have high biodiversity and supports a significant number of wildlife species. - Contributes to the ecological health of the adjacent watercourse and its fish habitat through: shading; - > the provision of food, nutrients and organic matter; - the provision of large woody debris; - stream bank stabilization; - the maintenance of water quality through the filtering of water born sediments and the uptake of nutrients and toxic materials by the vegetation and soil microorganisms. - Riparian areas also help to protect private property from flooding and potential loss of land due to channel erosion and instability.